What is a private or incognito window?

 If you need help with

-Canvas, remember there are 24/7/365 phone and chat support options in the Canvas Help menu.
+Canvas, remember there are 24/7/365 phone, e-mail, and chat support options in the Canvas Help menu.